ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 ### Deactivate autocomplete

-Some people find autocomplete useful, but I find it distracting.
+Some people find autocomplete useful, but I find it distracting so disabled it.

 * Click Packages > Open Package Manager.
 * Enter *autocomplete-plus* into the filter field